University of Virginia: Student-faculty interaction and connections

-Professors are traditionally addressed as "Mr." or "Ms." at UVA instead of "Doctor" (although medical doctors are the one exception) in deference to Jefferson's desire to have an equality of ideas.

-First-year students in the College of Arts & Sciences have the opportunity to take four Engagements, two per semester, with the goal of students expanding their thinking.
+First-year students in the College of Arts & Sciences are required to take four Engagements, two per semester, with the goal of students expanding their thinking.
+However, students who are part of UVA's distinguished honors college, Echols, are exempt from the College of Arts & Sciences general education requirements.
+Therefore, Echols scholars do not have to take the four Engagements.

 Select faculty live at Brown College at Monroe Hill, Hereford College, International Residential College, and in Pavilions on the Lawn.
 This living arrangement gives more opportunities for professors to invite students to lunches and dinners, which regularly happens, and creates chances for impromptu meetings and interactions between faculty and students around Grounds.

-Reflecting this close student-faculty interaction at UVA, it welcomed Nobel Laureate William Faulkner to a position as "Writer-in-Residence" in 1957.
+Reflecting this close student-faculty interaction at UVA, it welcomed Nobel laureate William Faulkner to a position as "writer-in-residence" in 1957.
 He had no teaching responsibilities, and was paid merely to live among the students and write.
 He was badly injured in a horse riding accident in 1959, and did not return to the state before his death in 1962.
 Faulkner then bequeathed the majority of his papers to Shannon Library, giving UVA the largest Faulkner archives in the world.

 Global citizenship initiatives

 UVA was previously the academic sponsor for Semester at Sea, a multi-country study abroad program conducted on a cruise ship.

 The University of Virginia received the 2015 Paul Simon Award for Comprehensive Internationalization, by the Association of International Educators.
 This award confirms the university's success and commitment in educating its students on a global scale as well as nationally.

+In the fall of 2019, UVA started the Global Internships Program as part of their commitment to "high-impact educational experiences" and "global experiences", strategies outlined in UVA's Cornerstone Plan.